Dharmaveershetty/Kallesh_Flowcytometry/Kallesh_Flowcytometry_visualization.md

 ### Import data using the import tab in RStudio
 View(A1_PT21_PRE_VEN_092016_Mcl1_BCLxL_Bcl2_BIM) #View Data file after
-                                                  changing the 'dash' and 'space' symbols to 'underscore' deleting the brackets
+                                                  changing the 'dash' and 'space'
+                                                  symbols to 'underscore'
+                                                  and deleting the 'brackets'

 ## DATA REARRANGEMENT (Creating two data subsets (pre & post) with 3 selected variables each)